Abrock3/HW-5-Work-Day-Scheduler/README.md

 I used moment to help fetch and parse times.
 I used the moment.js documentation and two W3 schools articles to help me implement moment properly.
+Bootstrap was used to style this page.
+Fontawesome was used for a the icons on this page.
+A google font was used on this page.

 ## Contact Info